 Choose Wisely When It Comes To Sunscreen.

-5. Take Care With Little Ones In The Car During Hot Months!
+7. Take Care With Little Ones In The Car During Hot Months!

 Statistically, it is possible.

-I am unsure how this is possible, but statistically it is and it does unfortunately happen.
-According to the CDC when temperatures outside range from 80-100 the temperature inside a car parked in direct sunlight can quickly climb to between 130 to 172.
+I am unsure how this is possible, but statistically, it is, and it does unfortunately happen.
+According to the CDC, when temperatures outside range from 80-100, the temperature inside a car parked in direct sunlight can quickly climb to between 130 to 172.
 Children have died in cars with the temperature as low as 63 degrees.

 This video may be hard for some viewers to watch but it is a reenacted version of what could happen when a child is left alone in a hot car.
 (No one was hurt in real life in this video!)
 It is simply to bring awareness to the sad epidemic in the United States.
 I did not create this video.